alexlance/randle/README.md

 ### Synopsis

-Given a pool of servers, and a bunch of shell scripts that you want to run on them, randle opens ssh connections to each server and runs the scripts.
+Given a pool of servers, and a bunch of provisioning shell scripts, randle opens an ssh connection to each server and runs the scripts.

 ### Features